chillpls/alx-low_level_programming/0x09-static_libraries/README.md

 ## Usage

-The `libholberton.a` library can be used by linking it with your C program using the `-l` flag followed by the library name:
+### Using `libholberton.a`

+To use the `libholberton.a` library, you need to compile your C program with the library and include its header file in your code.
+Here's an example:

-gcc -Wall -pedantic -Werror -Wextra main.c -L. -lholberton -o my_program
+gcc -Wall -Werror -Wextra -pedantic main.c -L. -lholberton -o my_program

+In this example, `main.c` is your C file that uses the functions from the library. `-L.` specifies the directory where the library is located (the current directory in this case). `-main` links your program with the `liball.a` library. `-o my_program` specifies the name of the output file.

+### Using `liball.a`

-Similarly, the `liball.a` library can be used in the same way:
+To use the `liball.a` library, you can follow the same steps as above, but replace `-lholberton` with `-lall`:

-gcc -Wall -pedantic -Werror -Wextra main.c -L. -lall -o my_program
+gcc -Wall -Werror -Wextra -pedantic main.c -L. -lall -o my_program

 ## Contributing